docker/docs/content/desktop/extensions/private-marketplace.md

 It's recommended that you try the private marketplace on your Docker Desktop installation.

-1. Copy the relevant generated files to the location where Docker Desktop reads its configuration files.
+1. Use the following command,copy the relevant generated files to the location where Docker Desktop reads its configuration files.

    {{< tabs group="os_version" >}}
    {{< tab name="Mac" >}}